 I like The Social Dilemma in many ways.
 But I must admit, it missed out on showing the true sense of urgency and future impact.
 How about the role of Donald Trump, the US elections, and its aftermath?
 The guy ironically used Twitter to complain about Big Tech.

 Orlowski also missed out on scoping the future.
 How about showing us some flashes of Ready Player One?
-The Steven Spielberg movie about the future of social networking and virtual worlds.
-Ready Player One originates from the 2011 sci-fi debut novel of American author Ernest Cline.
+The Steven Spielberg movie is about the future of social networking and virtual worlds.
+Ready Player One originates from American author Ernest Cline’s 2011 sci-fi debut novel.

 A story that sparks imagination and transformation.
 A must-see for everyone in marketing, media, and tech.

 Also, I feel that The Social Dilemma and its makers missed out on the Cambridge Analytica – Facebook scandal.
-Orlowski and team, could have emphasized the largest scandal of this century.
+Orlowski and team could have emphasized the most significant scandal of this century.
 Or should I say: should?

 In 2018, I wrote this story Sex, Secrets & Spies.
 About repeat offender Mark Zuckerberg, his lack of morals, and the fact that he belongs in prison.
-Since that article launched, I’m on the Facebook blacklist or blocklist as a keynote speaker.
+Since that article launched, I’ve been on the Facebook blacklist or blocklist as a keynote speaker.

 And Zuckerberg’s morals and ethics should be clear by now.
-He started with stealing The Facebook!
+He started by stealing The Facebook!
 Remember the movie The Social Network?

 In 2008, the Winklevoss twins settled for $65 million in a case where they sued Facebook founder Mark Zuckerberg for stealing their ConnectU idea to create Facebook in 2004.

 In my future vision, The Social Dilemma should have a follow-up movie.
-One that takes us under the hood of Industry4.0.
-A movie that shows us the future.
+One that takes us under the hood of Industry 4.0.
+A film that shows us the future.
 Where Big Tech players are taking exponential technologies beyond screens.
-How smart cities, could even be more intrusive for our privacy if we keep dreaming on.
+How smart cities could even be more intrusive to our privacy if we keep dreaming?